-&lt;sup>1 An approved personal wellness elective may be substituted for this course.
-A list of approved general education electives (humanities/fine arts, social/behavioral sciences, mathematics, science, and wellness) is provided in the General Education section of the catalog under Curriculum Planning and Design.
+1An approved personal wellness elective may be substituted for this course.
+A list of approved general education electives (humanities/fine arts, social/behavioral sciences, mathematics/science, and personal wellness) is provided in the General Education section of the catalog under Curriculum Planning and Design.

-Students may substitute either a transfer math course or BIO 101 for MTH 120.
-Students wishing to substitute a transfer math course should consult their advisor and transfer institution for further quidance.
+2Students may substitute either a transfer math course or BIO 101 for MTH 120.
+Students wishing to substitute a transfer math course should consult their advisor and transfer institution for further guidance.

-A list of approved general education electives (humanities/fine arts, social/behavioral sciences, mathematics/science, and wellness) is provided in the General Education section of the catalog under Curriculum Planning and Design.
+3A list of approved general education electives (humanities/fine arts, social/behavioral sciences, mathematics/science, and personal wellness) is provided in the General Education section of the catalog under Curriculum Planning and Design.